-There is no better way for students to improve their Spanish language skills than to be immersed in another culture.
-While most Spanish language programs acquaint students with traditional destinations of study abroad and tourism all over Spain and Mexico, this program challenges students to think outside of the box and study somewhere new.
+There is no better way to improve your Spanish language skills than to be immersed in another culture.
+While most Spanish language programs acquaint you with traditional destinations of study abroad and tourism all over Spain and Mexico, this program challenges you to think outside of the box and study somewhere new.
 Peru is a country with amazing biodiversity, from coastal climates to the Andes Mountains to the Amazonian jungle.
 This program will take place in Cusco, which sits over 11,000 feet above sea level in the very center of the former Inca empire.
 Rich in history, culture and tradition, Cusco is a great place to study abroad.

-All students who join the program will be enrolled in two MU courses for a total of six credit hours.
-Students may enroll in one of two tracks.
+You will be enrolled in two MU courses for a total of six credit hours.
+Choose one of the following tracks:

-Students will live with Peruvian families and eat all meals with their host families.
+You will live with Peruvian families and eat all meals with your host family.
 This offers the unique opportunity to strengthen Spanish language skills and learn about everyday life in Peru.
-Each home stay has been carefully selected in order to accommodate students' specific needs and to ensure a comfortable living situation.
+Each home stay has been carefully selected in order to accommodate your specific needs and to ensure a comfortable living situation.

 Cusco, Peru, at more than 11,000 feet above sea level, was the center of the mighty Inca Empire until Spanish conquistadors, led by Francisco Pizarro, conquered the city in 1533.
 Incan culture is still palpable in the city's architecture, language and society today.
 Cusco is best known as being a stop along the way to Machu Picchu, and many precious Incan artifacts can still be seen in the city's churches and museums.
-This beautiful city has just over 400,000 people and is a 40-minute drive from the breath-taking Sacred Valley, where students will do their service projects.
+This beautiful city has just over 400,000 people and is a 40-minute drive from the breath-taking Sacred Valley, where you will do your service project.

-Students will travel with the group, but they will have opportunities to explore some sites independently during their time abroad.
+You will travel with the group, but will have opportunities to explore some sites independently during your time abroad.